-- 1. The student is to satisfy the basic requirements of the "core" curriculum of the university: 10 hours of English Composition (EH 101 and 102); 10 hours of World History (HY 101 and 102); 10 hours of Natural Sciences; and 5 hours of Mathematics or Logic. - 2.
-The remaining curriculum is divided into four parts, with the various fields clustered within these areas being as follows:
+- 1. The student is to satisfy the basic requirements of the "core" curriculum of the university: 10 hours of English Composition (EH 101 and 102); 10 hours of World History (HY 101 and 102); 10 hours of Natural Sciences; and 5 hours of Mathematics or Logic. - The remaining curriculum is divided into four parts, with the various fields clustered within these areas being as follows:

 Humanities: includes fine arts, philosophy, applied communications, speech, languages, and literature.
-A minimum of 20 hours is required in this area.
+A minimum of 20 hours is required in this area, 15 of which must be at the 300 and/or 400 level.